There have been some huge changes here in the land of Midimalism.

 - 20 pieces of furniture, ranging from a massive daybed to a lightweight side table.

-- 30+ picture frames – some large, most small, but still quite mind boggling that we had these many.
+- 30+ picture frames – some large, most small, but still quite mind boggling that we had that many.

 The craziest thing is that were able to get rid of so many things and still have an abundance of remaining possessions.
 We parted with hundreds – if not thousands – of pounds of furniture, decor, and ball jars (yes, they’re their own category) fairly easily, yet all of those items used to take up space in our house and in our lives.